 Strategic planning of communications so that municipal governments more broadly reach the public with important news

 Learn more about our PIE Task Force HERE.

 Do you send residents updates & news through an array of traditional and digital communication tools?
 Does your website allow the public to request municipal services, pay bills or report problems online?
 Can special needs residents sign up with Register Ready to receive important notifications during emergencies?
 These are some of the ways that your town can receive points with our Public Information & Engagement actions.
 These can be found on our Actions page.

-Read these Geraldine R. Dodge Foundation blog posts to get a more rounded view of this initiative:
+Recent blog posts and news articles to give you a more rounded view of this initiative: